elfuego/oiplayer/README.md

       <source type="video/webm; codecs=vp8,vorbis" src="lovefields.webm" />
     </video>

 You can jump to 60 seconds in the video with id #video.
-The first argument is method, second is the id of the media element you're targetting and third number of seconds.
+The first argument is method, second is the id of the media element you're targetting and third some parameter like number of seconds or volume.

+**Start** video at 60 seconds.

+    $.fn.oiplayer('start', 'video', 60);

+Just **jump** to 60 seconds, don't start.

     $.fn.oiplayer('jump', 'video', 60);

-Jump to 60 seconds and start immediately.

-    $.fn.oiplayer('start', 'video', 60);

-Set audio volume of #video to half.
+Set audio **volume** of #video to half.
 This works on a scale from 0 to 100.

     $.fn.oiplayer('volume', 'video', 50);